-The significance of shaping a well-structured and effective survey cannot be overstated in the pursuit of gathering precise and meaningful data.
 In the study, the survey instrument was thoughtfully designed to capture crucial variables and concepts pertinent to the inquiry into the influence of financial management on the accounting information system within environmentally focused oil projects in Iraq.
 Such procedures permit the exploration of many aspects of sustainability altogether, like waste reduction, water preservation, and energy efficiency.
 The research reviewed the inclusion of sustainability in a quantitative manner, as there was a measure available (the scale of sustainability) to assess the integration of each indicator.
 The research's goal is to analyse the effectiveness of financial management in these kinds of projects and discover the significance of financial decisions.
 Researchers asked respondents to state their opinions about these statements to determine how they perceived the allocation of funds and cost estimations as well as general finance management approaches.
 The study designed questions for information systems in the project along various dimensions.
 By surveying the electronic ratings of the participants, the study has been able to obtain a more comprehensive understanding of the information system's overall contentment with respect to the projects' outcomes, communication and transparency.
 Since different information systems may hold different preferences and priorities, the study wisely included a categorical variable in order to differentiate them.
-This methodological decision allowed us to embrace possible response variations based on the role played by the information system, hence covering an array of viewpoints.
+This methodological decision allowed us to embrace possible response variations based on the role played by the information systems, hence covering an array of viewpoints.
 A part of the questionnaire was dedicated to assessing how well these oil projects performed financially in the eyes of respondents.
-Through this intervening variable, the study was able to identify how economic outcomes can interface with information systems, ther size, type and years of experience in the oil industry, among others, consider this influence that might exist due to project specifics.
+Through this intervening variable, the study was able to identify how economic outcomes can interface with information systems, thereby untangling possible connections within the research framework.
+The research-controlled project size, type and years of experience in the oil industry, among others, consider this influence that might exist due to project specifics.
 By carefully controlling for these variables, the study sought to disentangle the impact of the main studied construct.